ooddle

 The protocol runs in three phases.
 Weeks one through four establish the non-negotiable foundation.
 Weeks five through eight layer in adaptive performance work.
 Weeks nine through twelve consolidate the habits into a sustainable rhythm.
 The total time investment is between 60 and 90 minutes per day, distributed across the day rather than blocked.

 The principle behind the structure is that executives need consistency more than they need intensity.
 A 30-minute training session done four times a week beats a 90-minute session that gets cancelled twice.
 A 5-minute morning anchor done daily beats a 30-minute meditation that happens twice.
-The protocol reflects this throughout.
+The protocol reflects this throughout, prioritizing what survives a hard quarter rather than what looks impressive on paper.

 Daily Structure

 Mid-morning training (30 to 40 minutes, three days per week).
 Strength training in the morning beats afternoon for executives because it almost always happens.
 Afternoon sessions get rescheduled into oblivion.
-Schedule them like board meetings.
+Schedule them like board meetings, with the same defended status, and your training will actually happen.

 Afternoon micro-resets (2 minutes each, three times).
 Between meetings, run a 30-second posture reset and three slow breaths.
-This prevents the late-afternoon collapse that drives most stress eating and quality decisions.
+This prevents the late-afternoon collapse that drives much of the stress eating and the lower-quality decisions in the last hours of the day.

 Evening transition (15 minutes).
 When work ends, mark it.
 Walk, change clothes, do anything that signals to the nervous system that the day shifted.
 Without this, executives carry work into family time and into sleep, which compounds the cost.